Skip to main content

 ChatizeTurning documents into hosted chat experiences or shareable chatbotsBest judged by the published chat experience and source controlsHosted chatbot workflowDifferent from a private research workspace built around citation inspection

-Table 1: Use this as a short list, then test your own hardest document.
-The best chat with docs tool is the one that can answer your real question and make the evidence easy to inspect.
+Table 1: Use the table to make a short list, then test each tool with one of your hardest files.
+Pick the tool that answers your real question and makes the source easy to check.

-If the evidence trail matters more than the fastest first answer, use Atlas to ask cited questions over your documents.
-Open the citation badge and compare the answer against the source passage before saving it.
+Use Atlas when checking the source matters more than getting the fastest answer.
+Open each citation and compare the answer with the passage before saving it.

 Atlas document comparison workflow

-1. Add a PDF or another supported source to an Atlas project.
+1. Add a PDF or another source to an Atlas project.

-2. Wait for processing, then ask a focused grounded question that names the source, claim, method, comparison, or section you care about.
+2. Ask a clear question that names the source, fact, method, comparison, or section you need.

 3. Read the answer, but do not stop at the answer.

-4. Open each citation badge and inspect the passage it points to.
+4. Open each citation and read the passage it points to.

 6. Save or reuse only the findings that the source passage supports.

-For example, instead of asking "What is this report about?", ask "Which limitations does this report name for the survey sample, and which page supports each limitation?"
-That question gives the system a narrower retrieval target and gives you a clearer verification rule.
-Atlas supports the source side of this workflow through source intake, grounded questions, citation inspection, and cited answer trails.
+Instead of asking "What is this report about?", ask "What limits does this report name for the survey sample, and which page supports each one?"
+A narrow question gives you a clear answer to check.
+Atlas keeps the files, question, answer, and citations in the same project.

 First-party Atlas document chat screenshot showing a source PDF beside a cited answer and citation context for checking document-chat claims.